-- Maintain High Performer rating for the Housing Choice Voucher Program through continual monitoring of SEMAP indicators. - Maintain Standard Performer status as measured by the Public Housing Assessment System (PHAS). - Maintain a HUD Real Estate Center (REAC) physical inspection overall score of no less than 86%. - Continue to update and streamline internal processes and procedures to increase staff efficiency. - Reorganize Public Housing Division to create greater operational efficiency. - Ensure the lease-up process is implemented to maintain a 96 percent or higher compliance rate. - Continue to conduct landlord seminars to ensure a better understanding of the program.

-• Improve Form HUD-50058 reporting rate for both public housing and HCV at time of annual assessment to 95 percent or higher.
+- Maintain High Performer rating for the Housing Choice Voucher Program through continual monitoring of SEMAP indicators. - Maintain Standard Performer status as measured by the Public Housing Assessment System (PHAS). - Maintain a HUD Real Estate Center (REAC) physical inspection overall score of no less than 90%. - Continue to update and streamline internal processes and procedures to increase staff efficiency. - Reorganize Public Housing Division to create greater operational efficiency. - Ensure the lease-up process is implemented to maintain a 98 percent or higher compliance rate. - Provide Fair Housing and Equal Opportunity (FHEO) training to all Housing Authority staff on an on-going basis. - Continue to conduct landlord seminars to ensure a better understanding of HCV programs. - Educate landlords about FHEO compliances, reasonable accommodation requirements and encourage the development of more handicap accessible units and/or features. - Improve Form HUD-50058 reporting rate for both public housing and HCV at time of annual assessment to 95 percent or higher.